zyuxuan0115/weekly-meeting/README.md

 ```
 Then browse to http://localhost:4000

-Or, you can directly open files in [_posts](https://github.com/zyuxuan0115/weekly-meeting/tree/main/_posts) directory.
+Or, you can directly view files in [_posts](https://github.com/zyuxuan0115/weekly-meeting/tree/main/_posts) directory.